raspofabs/magnoliabook/README.md

 The lessons cover the very basics of Arduino, and hopefully also give good foundations in electronics that will help you search and learn more easily on your own.

+In addition to basic tutorials on arduino related functions, there are also lessons on working around the limitations of the Magnolia board (such as not having PWM, or having only 6 IO ports.)

 The original project: https://www.kickstarter.com/projects/annikaskywalker/microprocessor-about-the-cost-and-size-of-a-pack-o

 Magnolia is an Open Hardware project, the schematics are available here http://www.annikaobrien.com/magnolia